Financial-Times/x-dash/docs/components/overview.md

 Tests are run across the whole project from the top level of the repository using the command `make test`.
 The test runner is [Jest] and [Enzyme] has been made available via the x-test-utils package for writing assertions against interactive components.

 Snapshot tests will be automatically created for each story that is configured for a component.
 These will fail should the output of the component for that story change.
-If a snapshot test fails but the change is intentional then the the current snapshots may be updated by running the `make update-snapshots` command.

 In addition it is encouraged to write unit tests for interactive or complex components.
 See the guide to [testing x-dash components] for more information.